Are you planning to get a second dog for your husky? In this article, I have shared the list of dogs that get along with huskies.

 3. Alaskan Malamute

 A newbie might confuse Alaskan Malamute with Husky.
 The appearance of Alaskan Malamute looks very similar to huskies.
-The breed is often considered as the cousin of Siberian husky.
+The breed is often considered the cousin of Siberian husky.

 In terms of size, Malamutes are bigger than huskies.
 Both breeds are aggressive.
 They can be great together, the condition is both breeds should of different sex.
 For example, female Husky with a male Malamute or vice versa.